bceverly/sonar-mathematica-plugin/docs/Rule-Catalog.md

 ### Coding Standards (21 rules)

-Based on best practices from the Emerald Cloud Lab (ECL) Style Guide, adapted for general Mathematica code. *(Note: 21 of 32 proposed rules have been implemented)*
+Based on best practices from the Emerald Cloud Lab Style Guide, adapted for general Mathematica code. *(Note: 21 of 32 proposed rules have been implemented)*

 #### Syntax and Whitespace (10 rules)